rssoftwareab/arrigo-support/docs/arrigo.exo.releases.md

 ## 294
 *2022-09-14*
 - **TP#16429**: Flash issues in View Designers (#16)
-Added a new exo.command to ArrigoBMSFolder (check and update EventTime in Alarm_Register and Digital_Register with latest event from Values_table)
+- Added a new command to ArrigoBMSFolder in project builder "Arrigo - upgrade project database"
 - **TP#16904**: Arrigo BMS Numeric element title position and alignment

 ## 289